Punk Core Records

-Punk Core Records is an inactive record label founded in 1989 by Dave Punk Core.
-The label is based on Long Island, New York.
+Punk Core Records was a record label founded in 1989 by Dave Amcher (also known as Dave Punk Core).
+Based in Long Island, New York, the label originally started as a punk zine/distributor in the late 1980s, becoming a record label in the mid-1990s.

-Punk Core originally started out a punk zine/distro in the late 1980s, but became a record label in the mid 1990s.
-Punk Core is often credited for helping to revive street punk, a genre that had flourished in early 1980s Britain but had disappeared by the end of the decade.
-Punk Core brought global exposure to many underground bands especially out of the New York area.
+Punk Core Records is often credited for helping revive street punk, a genre that had flourished in early 1980s Britain but had disappeared by the end of the decade.
+Punk Core Records brought global exposure to many underground bands, especially those from the New York area.